marcinjahn/puff/README.md

 making it difficult to move these files to another dev machine.
 Such configuration files are often excluded from version control systems due to secrets that they may contain.
 Puff manages those files and stores them in one common location.
-Your apps ccess the configuration files via symlinks that puff creates.
+Your apps access the configuration files via symlinks that puff creates.

 For the .NET developers, these could be `appsettings.json` files.
 For the NodeJS